 CONCERN OR COMPLAINT RECEIVED INFORMAL PROCEDURE SCHOOL ACTION Informal discussion with the Phase Leader or The person is informed of the action to be Assistant/Deputy Headteacher usually taken to resolve the issue.
-If they are not resulting in resolution of the issue. satisfied they should be provided with a copy of the school's complaints procedure and If the complaint is about the Headteacher- proceed to Stage 2 information on how to proceed to stage 1 proceed to Stage 2 information on now to proceed to stage 1
+If they are not resulting in resolution of the issue. satisfied they should be provided with a copy of the school's complaints procedure and If the complaint is about the Headteacher- information on how to proceed to stage 1 proceed to Stage 2

 FORMAL PROCEDURE - STAGE 1 SCHOOL ACTION

-The complaint is submitted, in writing, to the The Headteacher acknowledges receipt within 5

-Headteacher school days and provides a full written

-response within 15 school days.

-Information is provided to the complainant

-on how to progress the complaint to stage 2.
+The complaint is submitted, in writing, to the Headteacher The Headteacher acknowledges receipt within 5 school days and provides a full written response within 15 school days.
+Information is provided to the complainant on how to progress the complaint to stage 2.

 .
+8/ ///

+.
 FORMAL PROCEDURE - STAGE 2 SCHOOL ACTION

-A written complaint is submitted to the Chair of The Chair acknowledges receipt within 5
+A written complaint is submitted to the Chair The Chair acknowledges receipt within 5

-Governors school days and provides a full written
+of school days and provides a full written

-response within 15 school days.
+Governors response within 15 school days.
 Information

 is provided to the complainant on how to

 progress the complaint to stage 3.